ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/java-on-axion/2-deploy-java.md

 This will bring up a separate window with a shell connected to your instance.

-Java is not yet installed on this Ubuntu image, so you'll want to install Java.
+This Ubuntu image does not include Java, so you need to install it.
 First update `apt`:

 ```bash
 sudo apt update